EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Related Works

 \section{Related Works}

-\textbf{Symbolic Equivalence} is a core concept in program synthesis and mathematical reasoning~\citep{DBLP:journals/pacmpl/WillseyNWFTP21}.
-In SQL query optimization, it enables rewriting queries into equivalent but more efficient forms~\citep{DBLP:journals/corr/abs-2407-12794}.
-In hardware synthesis, it supports cost-aware rewrites such as optimized matrix multiplications~\citep{DBLP:conf/fccm/UstunSYYZ22}.
-In formal methods, it accelerates automated theorem proving via normalization and equivalence checking~\citep{DBLP:journals/pacmpl/KurashigeJGBNIJ24}.
-In mathematical language processing, it enables the generation of paraphrased forms of mathematical expressions~\citep{DBLP:conf/naacl/ZhengWGK25}.
-In symbolic regression, \citet{DBLP:conf/gecco/FrancaK23} leverages e-graphs to mitigate over-parameterization of candidate expressions. \citet{DBLP:conf/gecco/olivetti25} incorporates e-graphs into genetic programming to detect and eliminate redundant individuals.
-In contrast, our approach employs e-graphs not only for simplified variants but also to generate a richer set of equivalent variants, enabling easy integration into many symbolic regression algorithms.

-\textbf{Knowledge-Guided Scientific Discovery.} Recent efforts have explored incorporating physical and domain-specific knowledge to accelerate the symbolic discovery process.
+\textbf{Knowledge-Guided Scientific Discovery.} Recent efforts have explored incorporating physical and domain-specific knowledge to accelerate symbolic discovery.
 AI-Feynman~\citep{journal/2020/aifrynman,DBLP:conf/nips/UdrescuTFNWT20,keren2023computational,cornelio2023combining} constrained the search space to expressions that exhibit compositionality, additivity, and generalized symmetry.
-Similarly, \citet{DBLP:journals/corr/abs-2303-03192} encoded physical unit constraints into learning to eliminate physically impossible solutions.
-Other works further constrained the search space by integrating user-specified hypotheses and prior knowledge, offering a more guided approach to symbolic regression~\citep{DBLP:conf/icml/BendinelliBK23,kamienny:tel-04391194,DBLP:journals/iclr/llmsr25,taskin2025knowledge}. \citet{DBLP:conf/iclr/ZhangCXB025} propose using retrieval-augmented generation to acquire new, informative data that accelerates the overall learning process.
-Our \method presents a new idea in knowledge-guided learning that is orthogonal to existing approaches.
-An interesting direction for future work is to investigate whether \method can be combined with these knowledge-guided strategies to further improve symbolic discovery.
+Similarly, \citet{tenachi2023deep} encoded physical unit constraints into learning to eliminate physically impossible solutions.
+Other works further constrained the search space by integrating user-specified hypotheses and prior knowledge, offering a guided approach to symbolic regression~\citep{DBLP:conf/icml/BendinelliBK23,kamienny:tel-04391194,DBLP:journals/iclr/llmsr25,taskin2025knowledge, DBLP:conf/iclr/ZhangCXB025}.
+Our \method-SR presents a new idea in knowledge-guided learning that is orthogonal to existing approaches.

+\textbf{Symbolic Equivalence} is a central concept in program synthesis and mathematical reasoning~\citep{DBLP:journals/pacmpl/WillseyNWFTP21}.
+In SQL query optimization, it rewrites queries into time-efficient forms~\citep{DBLP:journals/corr/abs-2407-12794}.
+In hardware synthesis, it supports cost-aware rewrites such as optimized matrix multiplication~\citep{DBLP:conf/fccm/UstunSYYZ22}.
+In formal methods, it accelerates automated theorem proving through normalization and equivalence checking~\citep{DBLP:journals/pacmpl/KurashigeJGBNIJ24}.
+In mathematical reasoning, it is used to generate paraphrases of math expressions~\citep{DBLP:conf/naacl/ZhengWGK25}.